vincedarley/homebridge-plugin-bwaspa/README.md

 # More details on supported accessories

-This section details how this plugin translates the Spa's controls and settings into the world of accessories and devices that Homekit provides...
+This section details how this plugin translates spa controls and settings into Homebridge accessories and Matter device mappings.

-It supports pumps that are single speed (off or high) and 2-speed (off or low or high).
-The pump control sliders in Home then step accordingly (0-100% or 0-50%-100%).
-Since Homekit doesn't have a notion of a multi-speed jet/pump, they are all treated as "fans" by Home.
+It supports pumps that are single speed (off or high) and 2-speed (off, low, high).
+In the Home app they are represented using the existing HomeKit fan-style control model.
+In Matter they are mapped as Pump devices with On/Off and Level Control semantics.

 You can control two lights and up to six pumps, a mister, a blower, 2 aux devices and the overall heating state of the spa.
 You can also view the state of the circulation pump.

 The "Thermostat" device type exposes control of the spa's target temperature and high (="Heat" in Home app) vs low (="Cool" in Home app), heating mode.
 The low mode is generally used as a low-energy vacation mode.
 The target temperature is separate for the two modes and the valid ranges are also different.
 If the flow sensor indicates water flow has failed, then the thermostat is "off".
-You cannot turn it off yourself - it is not a valid state for the spa itself.
+You cannot turn it off yourself because that is not a valid state for the spa itself.

-The Spa's current temperature is visible both in the Thermostat device and in the read-only Temperature Sensor.
-Up to you if you want/need both devices.
+The spa's current temperature is visible both in the Thermostat device and in the read-only Temperature Sensor.
+Up to you whether you want both devices exposed.

-The flow sensor has 3 states: normal (all good), failed (which triggers a "leak" alarm - and you should be able to configure Home to send you a notification when this happens), or low water flow which triggers a status fault with the sensor.
-This is useful to alert you if filters need cleaning (when they are dirty the flow slows/fails, heating is turned off, and the spa cools down).
-The Balboa mobile app doesn't alert you to any problems with water flow, so this capability is very helpful.
+The flow sensor has 3 states: normal, failed, or low water flow.
+In the Home app this is exposed using the leak-sensor style alerting model.
+In Matter the current implementation maps it to a boolean leak/water-flow problem indication.
+This is useful for detecting dirty filters because reduced flow disables heating and allows the spa to cool down.

 There is a "Hold" switch to activate the Spa's hold mode (temporarily turn off all pumps, including the circulation pump, so that you can safely change filters, etc).

 There are two "Locks" - to lock the spa settings (while still allowing control over pumps, lights, etc) and to lock the Spa completely (preventing use of any panel controls until unlocked).
 These are the same locking/unlocking as Balboa provides in the Spa control panel.

 Finally there are other devices on some spas: a "blower" (typically with 3-speeds), a "mister" and two auxiliary devices (aux1 and aux2).
-They are all supported by this plugin, but not yet fully tested (please test them and report back on success or any problems).
+They are supported by the plugin, and in 3.0.0-beta.1 they also have Matter mapping paths where implemented.

 ## Siri